 Transferring of freight from trucks to rail will reduce the fuel excise duty on road transport.
-For the project operator, it represents a socio-economic impact, because the excise is not received on the account of RB Rail AS.
-For the owner of RB Rail, the Baltic States, it would mean reduced income from excise duty.
+In terms of project operator, it represents a socio-economic impact, because the excise is not received on the account of RB Rail AS.
+For the owner of RB Rail, the Baltic States, it would mean reduced proceeds from excise duty.
 This has also been estimated by EY.

-EY fails to show the exact calculation, but according to the assumed data sources, the calculation appears to be:
+EY don't show the exact calculation, but according to the assumed data sources, the calculation appears to be:

-Vehicle operating costs per vehicle-km for trucks: 0.8 $\in$
+Vehicle operating costs per vehicle-km for trucks: $0.8 \in 3$

-Heavy truck EBIT margin: 6% Heavy truck fuel % of OPEX: 25%
+Heavy truck EBIT margin: 6% Heavy truck fuel % of OPEX: 25%4